Firstly ensure you have everything that you will need ready. Checkout the check list of items below.

-Decide whether to use the ‘Addressee Not Recognised’ labels, (for debt collectors only) the 'Standard Letters' or go for the Common Law Copyright Procedure.
-Then download the relevant letters i.e. Banks, Credit cards, Debt Collectors or Solicitors.
+If you debts haven't expired, you must now decide whether to use the ‘Addressee Not Recognised’ labels, (for debt collectors only) the 'Standard Letters' or go for the Common Law Copyright Procedure.
+Then download the relevant letters i.e. Banks, Credit cards, Debt Collectors or Payday Loans, etc.

 Wait Ten (10) days then send Letter 2.
 If you receive a response to any of the letters, your reply must be the next letter when the time is right.